-For Chinese New Year, it’s all about loooooong noodles, or longevity noodles.
+For Lunar New Year, it’s all about loooooong noodles, or longevity noodles.
 They are meant to represent a long life and are typically served fried or boiled, together with lots of meat and vegetables.
 I might not have recipes for longevity noodles as such, but I DO have some pretty epic noodle recipes regardless.
 Give these a whirl… and ALWAYS serve them uncut!

 This stir-fried noodle dish might look deceptively simple, but with a few tips and tricks up your sleeve, it really gets elevated to new heights.
 Prawns (which represent laughter and happiness, since the Cantonese word for prawns sounds like ‘ha’), bouncy noodles and a delicate hum of spice make this dish a delicious Chinese New Year recipe.